pgxcentre/genipe/docs/index.rst

 `SHAPEIT <https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html>`_ and
 `IMPUTE2 <https://mathgen.stats.ox.ac.uk/impute/impute_v2.html>`_.

+A database keeps track of all executed steps and enables post-failure relaunch of the pipeline where it last stopped, saving processing time and resources.

 A report is automatically generated at the end of the imputation process to easily assess important quality metrics.
 This report can be rendered to PDF using LaTeX.
 For information on rendering, refer to :ref:`this section